Case Study · Food Discovery · iOS

 AI extracts the spot

-Save and organize
+Save and organise

 Step 3

-Save and organize
+Save and organise

 Multiple import methods